MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/api-hello-world.md

 	![Image of Create application window](images/webapp-create.png)

-4. Allow your App to access Windows Defender ATP and assign it 'Read all alerts' permission:
+4. Allow your App to access Microsoft Defender ATP and assign it 'Read all alerts' permission:

 	- Click **Settings** > **Required permissions** > **Add**.